opencv/opencv/modules/contrib/doc/facerec/facerec_changelog.rst

 ------------

 This library is now included in the official OpenCV distribution (from 2.4 on).
-The cv::FaceRecognizer is now a cv::Algorithm, which better fits into the overall OpenCV API.
+The :ocv:class`FaceRecognizer` is now an :ocv:class:`Algorithm`, which better fits into the overall OpenCV API.

 To reduce the confusion on user side and minimize my work, libfacerec and OpenCV